nusex/nusex/docs/source/guide/templates.rst

 The basics
 ----------

-Dynamic templating, when referring to nusex, is the process of dynamically altering templates to implant different information into generated files depending on context.
+Dynamic templating, when referring to nusex, is the process of dynamically altering template manifests to implant different information into generated files depending on context.
 For example, nusex can implant the project name into generated files without you needing to go and change it.
 When building templates, nusex is able to detect what information needs to be changed in the future, so you don't need to worry about making sure you've accounted for everything.

 The following files are altered when building templates, if present:

+- COPYING
+- COPYING.txt
 - LICENSE
+- LICENSE.txt
 - MANIFEST.in
 - pyproject.toml
 - README.md
+- README.txt
 - setup.cfg
 - setup.py
 - [project_name]/\_\_init\_\_.py